redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 Foreword
 --------

+This document describes application framework user daemon fundamentals.
+FCF (Fully Conform to Specification) implementation is still under development.
-This document describes what we intend to do.
-It may happen that our current implementation and the content of this document differ.
+It may happen that current implementation somehow diverges with specifications.

-In case of differences, it is assumed that this document is right and the implementation is wrong.

 Introduction
 ------------

-The daemon **afm-user-daemon** is in charge of handling applications for one user.
+The daemon **afm-user-daemon** is in charge of handling applications on behalf of a user.
 Its main tasks are:

- - enumerate the applications that the user can run and keep the list avalable on demand
+ - enumerate applications that end user can run and keep this list available on demand

- - start applications for the user, set their running environment, set their security context
+ - start applications on behalf of end user, set user running environment, set user security context

- - list the current runner applications
+ - list current runnable or running applications

- - stop (aka pause), continue (aka resume), terminate the running instance of application
+ - stop (aka pause), continue (aka resume), terminate a running instance of a given application

- - transfer requests for installation or uninstallation of applications to the dedicated system daemon **afm-system-daemon**
+ - transfer requests for installation/uninstallation
+   of applications to the corresponding system daemon **afm-system-daemon**

 The **afm-user-daemon** takes its orders from the session instance of D-Bus.

-The figure below summarizes the situation of the **afm-user-daemon** in the system.
+The figure below summarizes the situation of **afm-user-daemon** in the system.

     +------------------------------------------------------------+
     |                          User                              |